clurrp/clarebeany/README.md

 - 👋 Hi, I’m @clarebeany
-- 👀 I’m interested in chess, motorcycles, long boarding, and spikeball.
+- 👀 I’m interested in motorcycles.
-- 🌱 I’m currently learning front-end web development.
+- 🌱 I’m a Data Engineer.
-- 💞️ I’m looking to collaborate on projects in JavaScript and learning C#.
+- 💞️ I’m looking to learn stuff.
 - 📫 How to reach me: clarebeany@gmail.com.

 <!---